See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 ● Commercial and residential waste containerization – Two new rules to require residential buildings and businesses to get trash bags off city streets.

-● City of Yes for Carbon Neutrality Approved by City Council – The City Council passed a historic set of citywide zoning changes that modernizes the city’s Zoning Resolution to facilitate climate action, clean energy, and resiliency by removing barriers to greener energy, buildings, transportation, and water and waste systems.
+● City of Yes for Carbon Neutrality approved by City Council – The City Council passed a historic set of citywide zoning changes that modernizes the city’s Zoning Resolution to facilitate climate action, clean energy, and resiliency by removing barriers to greener energy, buildings, transportation, and water and waste systems.

 Goal 2: Make it Easier for New Yorkers to Get to Work